kyo-ke/master_research/simulator/README.md

 # Microservice Simulator

-Simulator for application which follow microservice principle. user can define hardware states and any mapping of microservice.
+Simulator for application which follow microservice principle.
+user can define hardware states and any mapping of microservice.
-User Can
+User Can get start time and end time of each query.

 # DEMO